I Am... I Said: Other versions

 "I Am...
 I Said" was included on Diamond's November 1971 album Stones.
 The single version leads off the LP, while a reprise of the song, taken from midway to a variant ending with Diamond exclaiming "I am!", concludes.
 It has also been included in live versions on Diamond's Hot August Night (from 1972, in a performance that Rolling Stone would later label "fantastically overwrought").

 Checkmates, Ltd. released a version of the song on their 1971 album, Life.
 Brooke White performed the song on American Idol's seventh season during its Neil Diamond week, changing the lyric to replace New York City with her home state of Arizona.
-Among the foreign versions are the Italian language "La casa degli angeli" ("House of the angels"), performed by Caterina Caselli in 1971's album "Una grande emozione" ("A great emotion"), and by Dutchman Jan Rot on his 2008 album Hallelujah as "Zeg God... zeg ik", taking the title as someone who curses, while the Jewish word for God means 'I am'.
+Among the foreign versions are the Italian language "La casa degli angeli" ("House of the angels"), performed by Caterina Caselli in 1971's album Una grande emozione ("A great emotion"), and by Dutchman Jan Rot on his 2008 album Hallelujah as "Zeg God... zeg ik", taking the title as someone who curses, while the Jewish word for God means 'I am'.
 The Brazilian singer Diana recorded the song as "Porque Brigamos" ("Why we argue") in 1972, with lyrics written by the composer and producer Rossini Pinto.
 The band Killdozer also covered the song on their 1987 album Little Baby Buntin'.
-Austrian singer Udo Wenders released a German version titled "Die Welt von heut" ("The world of today") on his 2012 album Ich finde dich.
 Jamaican reggae singer Mikey Spice released the album I Am I Said in 2014, including a cover of this song.
-John Gregory recorded an instrumental rendition of this song.
-There is also the Czech version "Krajem já šel" ("I went through the county"), realised in 1982 by the Czech singer Pavel Bobek.
-Country artist Billy Ray Cyrus released a version of the song on his 2020 EP "Singin Hills Sessions Volume 1".
+Country artist Billy Ray Cyrus released a version of the song on his 2020 EP Singin Hills Sessions Volume 1.